pick1/Spark/README.md

-# Spark

 ***
 <a href='https://github.com/pick1'> <img src='sparkjupyter.png' /></a>
 ***
 General repo for all-things Spark, PySpark and Hadoop

-Includes exploratory data analysis using PySpark based on Frank Kane's tutorials.
+Includes exploratory data analysis and guidance from:
+Frank Kane tutorials
+<a href='https://www.youtube.com/watch?v=XrpSRCwISdk&t=1452s'>Andrew Ray's talk</a>

-Further exploration includes setting up a Hadoop cluster on RaspberryPi.
+Further exploration will include setting up a Hadoop cluster on RaspberryPi.
+Why?
+Good way to work with tangible distributed compute.
+Cheap (but slow)
+Quiet

 ### Installation
 **Java**